alanng10/Lang/Docue/a.md

 The letter "I" refers to entity that is applicable to all.
 The letter "M" refers to process that is applicable to all.
 The letter "S" refers to do that is applicable to all.
-The letter "T" refers to output that is applicable to all.
+The letter "T" refers to reality that is applicable to all.
 The letter "X" refers to center that is applicable to all.

 The lower case letters refer to instances of the correponding upper case letters entities.